aws-samples/custom-web-experience-with-amazon-q-business/README.md

 •	**IdcApplicationArn** – Identity Center customer application ARN , keep it blank on first run as we need to create the cognito user pool as part of this stack to create [IAM Identity Center application with a trusted token issuer](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-apps-with-trusted-token-issuer.html)

-•	**PublicSubnetIds** – The ID of the public subnet that can be used to deploy the EC2 instance and the Application Load Balancer
+•	**PublicSubnetIds** – The IDs of the public subnets that can be used to deploy the EC2 instance and the Application Load Balancer.
+Please select at least 2 public subnets

 •	**QApplicationId** – The existing application ID of Amazon Q